 Revenue Recognition - The majority of the Company's revenues come from interest income and other sources, including loans, securities and derivatives, that are outside the scope of ASC 606.
 The Company's services that fall within the scope of Topic 606 are presented within Noninterest Income and are recognized as revenue as the Company satisfies its obligation to the customer.
 Services within the scope of Topic 606 include service charges on deposit accounts, bank card services and interchange fees, investment commissions, fiduciary fees, and the sale of OREO.
-However, the recognition of these revenue streams did not change significantly upon the adoption of Topic 606.
 Substantially all of the Company's revenue is generated from contracts with customers.
 Noninterest income streams within the scope of Topic 606 are discussed below.